acquia/acquia_cms/DEVELOPING.md

 1. From the repository root, use PHP's built-in web server to serve the Drupal site: `drush runserver 8080`.
 You can use a different server if you want to; just be sure to adjust the `SIMPLETEST_BASE_URL` environment variable (described below) as needed.
 2. In a new terminal window, define a few environment variables:
 ```
 # The URL of the database you're using.
-This is the URL for the database in your cloud IDE, but if you are using a local environment, it may differ.
+This is the URL for the database in your cloud IDE, so it may differ in a local environment.
 For example, if you are running SQLite, this will be 'sqlite://localhost/drupal.sqlite' or similar.
 export SIMPLETEST_DB=mysql://drupal:drupal@127.0.0.1/drupal

 # The URL where you can access the Drupal site.